Sourav-Goyal19/Invoicely/README.md

 ![Overview](https://res.cloudinary.com/dvovo1lfg/image/upload/v1734108665/projects/invoicely/jdjzdm7kagjzy1hzxkvq.png)

-Invoicely is a web application designed for shop retailers to generate GST-compliant invoices and manage their transactions efficiently.
-It automates the process of calculating totals, GST, and formatting invoices, simplifying the billing process for businesses.
+Invoicely is a comprehensive web application specifically designed to streamline the invoicing process for shop retailers, enabling them to generate GST-compliant invoices and manage their transactions with ease.
+With its user-friendly interface, Invoicely automates the intricate tasks of calculating totals, applying GST rates, and formatting invoices according to legal standards.
+This reduces the manual effort involved in the billing process and ensures accuracy and compliance.

 ## Features